Ear Infection Treatment in Rockwall, Forney & Wylie

 What are ear infections?

 Most ear infections are middle ear infections, also known as otitis media (OM).
-The majority of cases occur in children under age five, although they can happen in adults, especially after a cold, flu, or sinus infection.
+The majority of middle ear infections occur in children under age five, although they can happen in adults, especially after a cold, flu, or sinus infection.
 OM is the most common condition that causes pain and hearing loss in children, which is why parents often seek an ENT doctor for earache treatment.

 Another type of ear infection that can occur is an outer ear infection, also known as otitis externa or “swimmer’s ear”.
-It is caused by excessive water in the ear.
+Swimmer’s ear is caused by excessive water in the ear.

 What causes ear infections?

 A middle ear infection is caused by a bacterium or virus in the middle ear.
 This infection often results from another illness — cold, flu or allergies — that causes congestion and swelling of the nasal passages, throat, and eustachian tubes.
-Ear infections are more common in children because their eustachian tubes are narrower and more horizontal, making it more difficult for the tubes to drain and more likely to get clogged.
+Ear infections themselves are not contagious, but the illnesses that lead to them are.
+Middle ear infections are more common in children than adults because their eustachian tubes are narrower and more horizontal, making it more difficult for the tubes to drain and more likely to get clogged.

 Factors that may impact the development of middle ear infections include:

-- Age – Children 6-24 months are most likely to develop ear infections
+- Age – Children 6-24 months are most likely to develop middle ear infections

 - Middle ear structure & developmental stage – When eustachian tubes and immune systems are immature, OM is more likely to develop